emsr/polynomial/README.md

 I am working on a sparse polynomial that is a set of (possibly multivariate) monomials.

-This library has implementations of several root finders including Jenkins-Traub and Bairstow.
+This library has implementations of several root finders including Jenkins-Traub and Bairstow, and Laguerre and quadratic factorization steppers.